RM-Pedraza-Pohlenz/Coral-Bleaching-RGB-Pipeline/README.md

----
-title: "Coral Bleaching RGB Pipeline"
+# "Coral Bleaching RGB Pipeline"
-output: html_document
----

 This repository contains the scripts and workflow used to extract RGB-derived color metrics from standardized coral photographs and compare them with physiological bleaching metrics.
 The pipeline was developed for coral bleaching assessment in CBASS-style acute heat stress experiments.